notaryproject/notaryproject.dev/content/en/docs/user-guides/how-to/timestamps.md

 ## What is the next?

-In the future, we'll use the system certificate store to verify the chain of trust of TSA, eliminating the need for you to download and use the root certificate.
+In the future, we'll use the system certificate store to verify the chain of trust of a TSA, eliminating the need for you to download and use the root certificate.